gitlabhq/gitlabhq/changelogs/archive.md

 - Update duration at the end of pipeline
 - ExpireBuildArtifactsWorker query builds table without ordering enqueuing one job per build to cleanup
 - Add group level labels. (!6425)
-- Add an example for testing a phoenix application with Gitlab CI in the docs (Manthan Mallikarjun)
+- Add an example for testing a phoenix application with GitLab CI in the docs (Manthan Mallikarjun)
 - Cancelled pipelines could be retried. !6927
 - Updating verbiage on git basics to be more intuitive
 - Fix project_feature record not generated on project creation